KrisCris/Palworld-Pal-Editor/README.md

 - [ ] Improve WebUI (I am bad at frontend dev, sorry!
 Contribution appreciated.)
 - [ ] Real GUI, or maybe just a Terminal GUI using [Textual](https://textualize.io/).
-- [ ] Add / Remove Pal (I mean, you can just catch a pal and set it to something else.)
 - [ ] Move Pal to Different Slots?
 Change owner?
 IDK...
 - [ ] More Stuff...